 - IBOOKS: This file type is used by Apple, but you can still use an EPUB when submitting to Apple Books.

 - FB2: This is a popular ebook file type in Russia.

 - Comic Book Archive: There are a number of file extensions that you’ll find for comic books, such as .cbz, .cbr, .cb7, and more.
 These are essentially ZIP files that can be unzipped to see a series of images.

 For a comprehensive list of book file types, visit this page.

+The best eBook format is EPUB, and the best print file is a PDF.
 We have a comprehensive comparison of the main file types that you can read, but the bottom line is this:

 Ever since KDP allowed the use of the EPUB, it has become virtually the only ebook file type that is most compatible with all the major ebook retailers, as you can see below.